P1xt/p1xt-guides/job-ready-javascript-edition-3.0.md

 ---
-## Tier 3 - Practice
+## Tier 4 - Practice
 **Goal:** Practice Frontend Development in greater depth and continue studying JavaScript, ensuring you understand the algorithms and data structures you're likely to encounter in interviews (and on the job).

 - [ ]  Project: Read [How to Contribute to Open Source](https://opensource.guide/how-to-contribute/) - and make two contributions to open source projects (of your choice) by the end of this Tier.
 - [ ]  Project: [100 Days of CSS](https://codepen.io/collection/AVPPQq/) in CodePen.
 Complete at least 5 more at this point.
 - [ ]  Project: Create a web page using [this theme](https://webthemez.com/demo/flavour-restaurant-html5-responsive-web-template/) as your inspiration, include all features (hover effects, animations, etc)
 - [ ]  Book: [Open Data Structures](http://www.aupress.ca/books/120226/ebook/99Z_Morin_2013-Open_Data_Structures.pdf)
-- [ ]  Project: Finish all classic puzzles on [CodinGame](https://www.codingame.com/training) from easy through hard by the end of the Tier.
+- [ ]  Project: [CodinGame](https://www.codingame.com/training)  finish all problems in the 'Classic Puzzle - Hard' setion.
 - [ ]  Project: Create a web page using [this theme](https://webthemez.com/demo/fine-best-app-landing-page-free-web-template/) as your inspiration, include all features (hover effects, animations, etc)
 - [ ]  Project: [100 Days of CSS](https://codepen.io/collection/AVPPQq/) in CodePen.
 Complete at least 5 more at this point.
 - [ ]  Tackle documentation: Thoroughly study [The Webpack Guides](https://webpack.js.org/guides/)